FlukeFan/Atlanta/readme.txt

 Atlanta
 =======

-A project to demonstrate best practices to create an enterprise application.
+A project to demonstrate building an enterprise application.

 Prerequisites:
     .Net Framework 3.5